direktiv/function-builder/docs/README.md

 docker run --user 1000:1000 -v `pwd`:/tmp/app direktiv/service-builder init myservice
 ```

 The container maps a local directory to the container and uses it as the base.
 In the above example, we used the Linux `pwd` command, but this can also be a static file path.
 The service name is the last argument.
-There will be a new folder named v1.0.0 in the designated target folder after launching the container, which contains four files.
+In the designated target folder, after running the container, will be four files:

 **1. Dockerfile**